Internships at Magic Theatre

 All internships at Magic Theatre offer the possibility of future transition to paid positions.

-Magic Theatre internships are full-season positions.
-Internships for the 2013-14 Season will begin on August 15, 2013 (Design and Production Internship will start on August 12) and end on June 30, 2014.
+Magic Theatre internships are full-season positions, beginning in mid-August and continuing through June..
 They are full-time positions that occasionally require substantial weekend and evening time, especially during productions.
 Some flexibility may be possible (to be arranged with the intern’s department head).

 Applicants must be at least 18 years old and must be able to drive; access to a car is a strong plus.
 For all interns, good writing skills and computer competence (word processing and spreadsheets) are required.
 Interns must be able to thrive in a work environment that is characterized by changing priorities and demands.
 IT, internet, and video skills are an asset.